aerugo/stina/README.md

 # Stina AI Chat Client

-Stina is a lightweight AI chat client designed for environments with strict restrictions.
-It operates entirely on the client side, requiring **no web server**, **no installations**, and **no build tools**.
-Simply open the `chat.html` file from your filesystem, and you're ready to interact with powerful language models using your own API keys or an Ollama instance.
+Stina is a lightweight AI chat client specifically designed for environments with strict restrictions.
+In many government, healthcare, and large corporate settings, stringent IT policies prohibit the use of web servers, installations of new software, or access to online AI chat bots.
+Despite these limitations, there is often a need for advanced AI assistance within these organizations.

+**Stina addresses this need by providing a client-side solution that requires no server, no installations, and no build tools.** Users can interact with powerful language models using their own API keys or a local Ollama instance, all within a secure and compliant environment.

+Hosting Stina on platforms like SharePoint enhances accessibility within intranet systems commonly used in such settings.
+This makes Stina an invaluable tool for organizations looking to leverage AI capabilities without violating internal policies.

 ## Table of Contents